Kevin Stitt

 John Kevin Stitt (born December 28, 1972) is an American businessman and politician serving as the 28th governor of Oklahoma since 2019.
-A member of the Republican Party, he was elected in 2018, defeating Democrat and former state Attorney General Drew Edmondson with 54.3% of the vote.
-Stitt was reelected to a second term in 2022, defeating Superintendent of Public Instruction Joy Hofmeister, a Republican turned Democrat, with 55.4% of the vote.
+A member of the Republican Party, he was elected in 2018 and reelected in 2022.

-Stitt grew up in Norman, Oklahoma, and graduated with a degree in accounting from Oklahoma State University, where he was a member of the Beta Theta Pi fraternity.
+Stitt grew up in Norman, Oklahoma, and in 1996 graduated with a bachelor's degree in accounting from Oklahoma State University, where he was a member of the Beta Theta Pi fraternity.
 He is the founder and former chairman and CEO of Gateway Mortgage Group.
-Stitt is the first Native American to serve as governor of a U.S. state, coming from the Cherokee Nation.
+Stitt ran for governor in the 2018 election, defeating Democrat and former state Attorney General Drew Edmondson with 54.3% of the vote.
+Stitt was reelected to a second term in the 2022 election, defeating Superintendent of Public Instruction Joy Hofmeister, a Republican turned Democrat, with 55.4% of the vote.

 Early life

-John Kevin Stitt, known as Kevin Stitt, was born in Milton, Florida, on December 28, 1972, to Reverend John L. Stitt and Joyce Stitt.
+John Kevin Stitt was born in Milton, Florida, on December 28, 1972, to Reverend John L. Stitt and Joyce Stitt.
 His mother is of Cherokee descent and a citizen of the Cherokee Nation.
 His family moved to Skiatook, Oklahoma, when he was five.
 He began school in Wayne, Oklahoma, and the family later moved to Norman, Oklahoma, where his father was the pastor of Riverside Church.
 He grew up alongside cousins who participated in All Indian Rodeo Cowboys Association, and has expressed pride in his heritage.
-He graduated from Norman High School and from Oklahoma State University with a degree in accounting.
+He graduated from Norman High School and from Oklahoma State University with a bachelor's degree in accounting in 1996.
 Stitt is a member of the Beta Theta Pi fraternity.